Konkret: konkret

 On the basis of the success of the Studentenkurier, Konkret was founded by Röhl in 1957.
 Until 1964, it had clandestine ideological and financial relations with the East German government.
 Innovative in its style, beautifully illustrated and printed on huge folio size heavy stock, its pages often ended up as posters on students' dorm walls and university campus fences.
 It had great influence on progressive intellectuals, both students and adults.
 In the high phase of the German student movement of the 1960s, it appeared biweekly and sometimes even weekly.

 Articles in konkret openly advocated sex with minors.

 One of the best known journalists on the magazine was Ulrike Meinhof, the editor-in-chief from 1960.
 She ended her work for konkret early in 1969 shortly before she joined the Red Army Faction.
 On 7 May 1969, the house of Konkret publisher Klaus Rainer Röhl was stormed by activists including konkret staff under Meinhof's leadership, its windows and furnishing destroyed.

-After a long conflict over the political orientation of konkret, particularly over the use of violence which Röhl strongly rejected, Röhl left the magazine in 1973, and shortly after, the magazine was dissolved.
+After a long conflict over the political orientation of konkret, particularly over the use of violence which Röhl strongly rejected, Röhl left the magazine in 1973.
+Shortly after this, the magazine was dissolved.